iluwatar/java-design-patterns/producer-consumer/README.md

 ---
-title: "Understanding the Producer-Consumer Pattern in Java Design"
+title: "Producer-Consumer Pattern in Java: Streamlining Production and Consumption Processes"
+shortTitle: Producer-Consumer
 description: "Explore the Producer-Consumer pattern, a fundamental concept in Java for managing concurrent data production and consumption with buffer management.
 Ideal for improving system design and performance."
 category: Concurrency
 language: en